 On screen text

-• frames the questions in the interview and can be used to transition between topics
+- frames the interview video questions and can be used to transition between topics

 Transition screens that feature on-screen text are great for structuring your video and to present the interview questions — especially in a talking head video where there isn't an interviewer on camera.